Southeastern Conference: Bowl games

-¤ For the 2020 through 2025 seasons, the Big Ten and SEC will alternate which conference sends a team to the Duke's Mayo Bowl or the Las Vegas Bowl.
+¤ The Big Ten and SEC will alternate which conference sends a team to the Duke's Mayo Bowl or the Las Vegas Bowl.
 SEC will be in the Las Vegas Bowl during the even years and Duke's Mayo Bowl during the odd years.

 Head coach compensation

 The total pay of head coaches includes university and non-university compensation including base salary, income from contracts, foundation supplements, bonuses and media and radio pay as of the most recent 2024 season.